‘I've realized that “sustainable” doesn’t really mean the same thing in every context.’

-Melanie is an architect and now lives in Lausanne.
-Last March, she took part in Team works! and spent time at a vocational school in the Ruhango District in Rwanda.
-There, she worked with her tandem partner and SES expert Irene Albers-Richter to support the building construction department.
+Melanie is an architect and currently lives in Lausanne.
+Last March, she took part in Team works! and spent time at a training school in the Ruhango District in Rwanda.
+There, she worked with Senior Expert Irene Albers-Richter to support the building construction department.
 Here, she tells us what she was able to pass on and what she learned!

 The interview